 Most engaged couples are too infatuated with each other to really think about the tax benefits of marriage.
 However, when the infatuation is gone and divorce is nigh, couples should definitely consider the tax implications of the various ways to divide the home equity.

 “Divorcing spouses should consider how they’re going to file their taxes for the year when they’re deciding on if and when to sell the house,” advises Fore.
 “Because there are different tax implications if they’ll still be filing jointly, or as separate households.”

-You’ll also need the help of a certified tax specialist with divorce tax experience to help you navigate how mortgage interest and real estate taxes will impact your divorce.
+- Help you navigate how mortgage interest and real estate taxes will impact your divorce

-If you are able to qualify for a mortgage with your solo salary, and your spouse agrees to a reasonable buyout amount this can all be handled as part of the divorce proceedings.
+If you’re able to qualify for a mortgage with your solo salary, and your spouse agrees to a reasonable buyout amount, this can all be handled as part of the divorce proceedings.

 “Just because you get a final divorce decree doesn’t mean everything’s done,” explains Fore.

 “After the divorce is final and the decree indicates which spouse gets the house, then your attorney must prepare paperwork to remove the other spouse from the deed.
 If this doesn’t happen, it’ll cause problems down the road when the spouse who kept the house finally decides to sell.”

 The divorce decree doesn’t legally transfer the property.
 In most cases, you can transfer ownership with a simple quitclaim deed, though others may require more extensive paperwork to complete the transfer.

 In any case, you need to make sure it’s completed as soon as the divorce is settled.